 The British Pain Society's website also has a number of booklets and patient information leaflets about managing pain.

-Counselling can help with pain
+Talking therapies can help with pain

 Pain can make you tired, anxious, depressed and grumpy.
 This can make the pain even worse, making you fall into a downward spiral.
 Be kind to yourself.